autowarefoundation/autoware/planning/behavior_velocity_planner/occlusion-spot-design.md

 ##### Possible Collision

-obstacle that can run out from occlusion is interruped by moving vehicle.
+obstacle that can run out from occlusion is interrupted by moving vehicle.
 ![brief](./docs/occlusion_spot/raycast_shadow.drawio.svg)

 #### Module Parameters